procore/registrar/README.md

   to your `config/routes.rb` file

+### Setup the authorize filter
+  Add `include Registrar::SessionsHelper` to your ApplicationController

+  Then set a before\_action: `before_action :authorize`

+  Now every request that doesn't specifically ignore that before\_action will require the user be logged in!

 ### You're done!
 Now you should have easy authentication logic, with the familiar `current\_user` method available to you.

 Start a rails server and visit localhost:3000/sessions to authorize!